(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: Then I suggest we go to warp.

 PHLOX: Engaging warp engines.
-Warp one point one, point two. (the engine gets unhappy again) Pressure on the hull's increasing.
+Warp one point one, point two.
+(The

 T'POL: What are you doing?

-PHLOX: Lieutenant Reed insisted on showing me how to transfer power to the hull plating, just in case.
+PHLOX: Lieutenant Reed insisted on showing me how to transfer power to

-It seems to be working.
-Warp one point eight, one point nine, warp two!
+eight, one point nine, warp two!

 [Archer's quarters]

-(safely back in normal space, Phlox removes the neural inhibitor from his forehead and gives him a hypo)
+neural inhibitor from Archer's forehead and gives him a hypo.)

 ARCHER: Doctor.